 Changes in primary energy demand by fuel and region in the Stated Policies Scenario, 2019-2030

 The so-called “Renewables Revolution” may still be in its beginning stages, so these charts could change dramatically going forward, but the technology is not predicted to do much yet.
 Breakthroughs in battery storage or more efficient renewable energy sources encouraged by private and public investment might affect this outlook.
 In the meantime, traders like Cayler and Amapa look to take advantage of the volatility created by this shift.
 Sigma Advanced concentrates on the policy and renewables side through its Carbon Neutral Alpha Program.
 A portion of the fees generated from that program goes to benefit sustainability.
 Regardless of your thoughts, these changes create opportunities.
-If you are interested in adding an investment that looks to capitalize on them, please reach out, and we can discuss your best options.
+If you want to add an investment that looks to capitalize on them, please reach out, and we can discuss your best options.